nhsdigitalmait/TKW-x/README.md

 Original TKW documentation is avalable at [ITK Documentation](https://digital.nhs.uk/services/interoperability-toolkit/developer-resources/itk-test-centre/itk-testbench)

 While detailed and accurate the documentation is somewhat old.
-This page summarises extensions and enhancments not covered in the original documentation.
+This page summarises extensions and enhancements not covered in the original documentation.
 For definitive descritpions of the three domain specific languages the user should refer to the appropriate ANTLR Lexer and Parser syntaxes.

 ## General
 TKW-x adds support for FHIR and Restful services including:
-* Migrations to ANTLR based grammars and syntaxes for the three domais specific languages
+* Migrations to ANTLR based grammars and syntaxes for the three domain specific languages
 * Integration with Java HapiFhir libraries
 * Access to Http headers and context paths
 * Construction and testing of Java Web Tokens